-Will someone with subclinical hypothyroidism benefit from the same type of hypothyroidism diet and natural treatments that are recommended to those with a more advanced form of thyroid disease?
+Will someone with subclinical hypothyroidism benefit from the same type of hypothyroidism diet that are recommended to those with a more advanced form of thyroid disease?
 In most cases, yes — although treating thyroid issues can be complicated and often takes patience and a personalized plan.

 What Is Subclinical Hypothyroidism?